FANG stocks' bite has U.S. fund managers looking for alternatives

 Fund managers say that the high valuation of FANG stocks and the likelihood of regulation are pushing them into traditional value stocks like energy and defense companies.

 Connor Browne, a portfolio manager at Thornburg Investment Management, said that he sold his shares of Netflix and Amazon.com last year after both companies blew through his price targets.
-He used those gains instead to increase positions in energy stocks such as pipeline operator Enterprise Products Partners LP and crude oil shipping company Overseas Shipholding Group Inc that stand to benefit from the recovery in the price of oil.
+He used those gains instead to increase positions in energy stocks such as pipeline operator Enterprise Products Partners LP (EPD.N) and crude oil shipping company Overseas Shipholding Group Inc (OSG.N) that stand to benefit from the recovery in the price of oil.

 “We noticed that in all of this excitement over the FANGs taking over the world, there are parts of the economy that seem really out of favor and offer more compelling opportunities,” he said.